2008 Forgotten Empire Records

 At times brutal, at times gentle, but always engaging, the ten tracks display a rare balance of incredible musicianship and smart songwriting.
 Fans of Circa Survive and Tool alike will find something to like here.
 It's a shame that Day Without Dawn is no more, but Alfano, Bamberger, and Rheam moved onto new projects together as Biclops and later East of the Wall so it's doubtful that we have heard the last of them.

-The rhythm section of Tool with better bass melodies, with mid-career Cave In-meets-Radiohead guitars and Engine Down vocals after extensive voice coaching.
+Sounds like: The rhythm section of Tool with better bass melodies, with mid-career Cave In-meets-Radiohead guitars and Engine Down vocals after extensive voice coaching.

 Best tracks: "The Undertide," "The Deeper Wells"